 - Allow time for the sitter to ask you questions.

 - If you know that you are going to be drinking while you are out, discuss transportation with your sitter beforehand.
 This way they can make arrangements ahead of time and not make the return home uncomfortable or embarrassing for anyone.

 Things to consider when establishing a babysitting rate :

 - The number and ages of your child(ren)

 - How much responsibility you are expecting of the sitter and how old and/or experienced the sitter is.

 - Your child's age and temperament

 - How far the sitter travels (you may want to add a couple of dollars for gas)

-- Long hours, late nights and special dates usually command higher fees.
+- Long hours, late nights, and special dates usually command higher fees.

 - If you are pleased with your sitter and hire them regularly, then you should certainly consider paying them well and slightly higher than the going rate.
 This will keep the sitter happy and willing to continue providing care.

-The following links may assist you in determining rate of pay and understanding tax concerns.
+The following links may assist you in determining the rate of pay and understanding tax concerns.
 Please note that Cornell University does not provide wage/tax consultation to individuals looking to hire a babysitter.

 Print as PDF